 The only few upsides I see of having this type of tooling is really solid support properties and, of course, tank-like durability to withstand some outdoor beating.
-So overall, the material usage on the upper did remind me more of a lifestyle sneaker, which the Protro is definitely isn‘t.
+So overall, the materials used on the upper did remind me more of a lifestyle sneaker, which the Protro is definitely isn‘t.

 There’s this whole thing that Nike messed up on when they first released the Protro 4’s, claiming that they do carry a full-length Zoom Air when in reality they didn’t.
 Come on Nike… Do you think we that stupid to let that slip away unnoticed?
 Yeah, right…

 So what they actually do have is a full-length Phylon midsole – It’s more on a softer side which makes me think that it’s injected Phylon.
 Well, at least we got a decent slab of foam that in most cases would have been an all right option, but with all of this fake hype of getting a full-length Zoom Air, it made that foam feel like a true disappointment.